 The time provided for your custom test depends on a few factors.
 This article explains how to calculate the right time.

 When you create your own custom test for candidates, you can determine how many questions your test will have and how much time candidates will have to complete the test.
 Striking the right balance plays an important role, not only in how successful candidates may be at the test but also in how good an experience they have with your test.
-Custom tests are available to Account Owners, Admins, and Recruiters on the Scale and Business plans.
+Custom tests are available to Account Owners, Admins, and Recruiters on the Pro plans.

 Approx. reading time 2 minutes